JupiterOne/graph-google-cloud/docs/jupiterone.md

 - Monitor compliance against the Google Cloud CIS Framework and other security benchmarks using the JupiterOne compliance app.
-- Monitor changes to your Google Cloud resources using multiple JupiterOne alert rule packs specific to AWS.
+- Monitor changes to your Google Cloud resources using multiple JupiterOne alert rule packs specific to Google Cloud.

 ## How it Works